-- 5. Clothing: Dog walkers should wear sneakers or rubber-soled shoes/boots, long sleeves, and long pants.
+- 4. Clothing: Dog walkers should wear sneakers or rubber-soled shoes/boots, long sleeves, and long pants.
 They will protect you against falling and accidental scratches.
-When you go home, it's a good idea to change your clothes and take a shower before interacting with your own pets. - 6.
-Groups: The dogs are organized in groups and are not all available to walk at the same time.
-We will explain to you how the groups work and how you know which dogs you can walk when. - 7.
+When you go home, it's a good idea to change your clothes and take a shower before interacting with your own pets. - 5.
+Focus: We suggest that you choose "regulars" so that some of the dogs become familiar with you and you become familiar with them.
+It is easy to be overwhelmed by the number of animals and want to visit them all, but it is better to spend quality time with a few. - 6.
 Signing out a dog: Before going to take out a dog for a walk, make sure you check the sign-out board to see whether the dog has already been walked that day.
 We're happy to help you choose a dog to walk!
 Also, if you want to walk with a friend, we'll tell you which of our dogs would be good for each of you to walk together. - All dogs that can be walked are listed on the board.
 Dogs that have a green or blue dot next to their names are easier to walk.
 Dogs that have a red dot next to their names may pull a lot, be extremely shy and afraid of newcomers, or have other issues.
 Ask us about a red dot dog before walking that dog so you know what to be on the lookout for.
-When you have chosen the dog you want to walk, put your initials in the appropriate square on the sign-out board. - 8.
+When you have chosen the dog you want to walk, put your initials in the appropriate square on the sign-out board. - 7.
 Getting your dog: Leashes are hanging on the side of the upper cages.
 When you go downstairs to get a dog and when you bring the dog upstairs, make sure you lock the gate behind you.
-Volunteers should walk one dog at a time. - All dogs have a collar with an S.P.A.
-ID tag on it.
-In most instances, the dog should also have either a harness or a martingale collar hanging outside the cage to which the leash should be attached.
+Volunteers should walk one dog at a time.